 Explain briefly the market demand for a solution: OHSU is not unique in its desire to help provide information for people to make informed travel decisions.
 In its current state, we know other large employers/institutions could benefit from this tool to help their own employees trip plan.
 Accessibility is a contributing factor in patient retention within healthcare institutions.
 With the integration into patient-facing software, this tool could be replicated to benefit patients at medical destinations all over the region.

-What resources will your organization commit to this project?
+What resources will you commit to a demonstration or pilot project?
 We are willing to commit to providing access to data, staff and financial resources.

 Explore Washington Park